hookup culture statistics

 • 51% reported intoxication as a reason they hooked up in the moment.

-After hooking up – Feelings and psychological effects
+Feelings after – Feelings and psychological effects

-In general the dataset show that…
+In general, the dataset shows that…

 • 82% of men felt glad they engaged in a casual hookup.